A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Related Work

 \subsection{NR-IQA for Single Images}

 Since many synthetic datasets lack real-world counterparts \cite{shift,GTAV}, it is necessary to employ No-Reference Image Quality Assessment (NR-IQA) methods.
 Classical approaches such as BRISQUE \cite{brisque} rely on natural scene statistics with SVM regression.
-With the advent of deep learning, data-driven NR-IQA methods have have emerged, including NIMA \cite{nima}, which employs end-to-end CNN training, and Unique \cite{unique}, which leverages samples from multiple databases to achieve robust generalization.
+With the advent of deep learning, data-driven NR-IQA methods have have emerged, including NIMA \cite{nima}, which employs end-to-end CNN training, and Unique \cite{unique}, which leverages samples from multiple databases to generalize.

 Although these methods have achieved commendable performance in generic contexts, they may incorrectly judge real-world datasets as having inferior quality.
 This error arises because conventional quality assessment techniques focus solely on the visual quality of an image (``how good the quality is"), neglecting its fidelity or similarity to real-world scenes (``how realistic the image is").